kpetersen/kpetersen.github.io/words/_posts/2011-10-25-the-art-of-designing-a-website-while-remaining-friends-with-your-spouse.markdown

 S (laughing at my ridiculous face) - "It will NOT look like it has buck teeth.
 It will look cleaner, cripser...more organized."
 (I don't think those were his exact words, but his words were definitely to that effect)
 K - "It will look like it has buck teeth.
 That is final."
 S - "Fine.
 Then you're going to have a website with buck teeth.
 I'm doing the programming and I like it centered."
-K - "Fine!!!" (along with an exasperated sigh)
+K - "Fiiiinnnnneeeeee." (along with an exasperated sigh)

 and this...